 The text, graphics, images, design, look and feel, organization and compilation (Content) contained on and/or downloadable from this website is our property or the property of our licensors, and is protected by copyright, trademark or other intellectual property laws.

 Special Thanks to Ford and our beer and media sponsors.

-This year’s Adams Avenue Street Fair headliners include: L.A. garage-rockers the Standells, best known for their 1966 hit “Dirty Water,” will be joined by former Love guitarist Johnny Echols; noted rockabilly band the Dave & Deke Combo; San Diego’s own R&B/funk/soul-sters the Styletones; the Los Angeles-based Afro/Latin-funk band Jungle Fire; Southern California band Old Man Markley, who blend bluegrass with punk rock for a roaring good time; Big Black Delta, a solo project of Mellowdrone vocalist/bassist Jonathan Bates, will be making his Street Fair debut; blues guitarist Zac Harmon & His Band, musical siblings Wild Belle, who mix Motown pop and reggae beats; multi-instrumentalists Saint Rich; former front man of the Push Stars singer-songwriter Chris Trapper; and Welsh born guitarist-songwriter Paul Freeman, who just wrapped-up touring with Chris Cornell and Chris Issak.
+2013's Adams Avenue Street Fair headliners included: L.A. garage-rockers the Standells, best known for their 1966 hit “Dirty Water,” will be joined by former Love guitarist Johnny Echols; noted rockabilly band the Dave & Deke Combo; San Diego’s own R&B/funk/soul-sters the Styletones; the Los Angeles-based Afro/Latin-funk band Jungle Fire; Southern California band Old Man Markley, who blend bluegrass with punk rock for a roaring good time; Big Black Delta, a solo project of Mellowdrone vocalist/bassist Jonathan Bates, will be making his Street Fair debut; blues guitarist Zac Harmon & His Band, musical siblings Wild Belle, who mix Motown pop and reggae beats; multi-instrumentalists Saint Rich; former front man of the Push Stars singer-songwriter Chris Trapper; and Welsh born guitarist-songwriter Paul Freeman, who just wrapped-up touring with Chris Cornell and Chris Issak.